 Are you struggling with your important relationships or finding it hard to cope with life in general?

 Hi, I'm Fiona, and welcome to my web-site.
-I'm an experienced therapist who helps people who are going through relationship and life difficulties to not only cope, but also to make positive changes in their lives.
+I help people who are going through life and relationship difficulties to not only cope, but also to make positive changes in their lives.

-I began my work in counselling in 2009 and subsequently decided to train as a psychotherapist, in order to deepen my experience of working with clients who are experiencing more complex mental health problems.
-I currently work with individual adults from my private psychotherapy and counselling practice in Esher, Surrey, and online, with the aim of enabling you to enhance your life and your relationships, and to live life more fully.
+I currently work with individual adults from my private psychotherapy and counselling practice in Esher, Surrey, and online, My aim is to support you to enhance your life and your relationships, and to live life more fully.

 I can support you with a wide range of issues, some of which are listed below: